rlovell3/boost_python_compile_notes/README.md

 TARGET = calc_dist
 SOURCES = calc_dist.cpp options.cpp
 O_FILES = calc_dist.o options.o

+# CRITICAL:  see the -lboost_python311-gcc11-x64-1_82 below?  if you use a more recent Boost library, adjust this to the correct version for you.

 # all commands on the 2nd line must be TAB-INDENTED
 $(TARGET).so: $(O_FILES)